A message concerning coronavirus (COVID-19)

 We will continue to closely monitor the situation closely and continue to operate under the CDC’s and the state of Georgia’s recommendations.
 Here is a link to the Georgia Department of Public Health.

-Although there is no cure or treatment for COVID-19, there are things we can do to help enhance the immune system.
+Although there are now vaccines that range from 62% to 95% effective for COVID-19, there are things we can do to help enhance the immune system.
 Neu Life patients can click here for my recommendations.

 We will get through this together.